The Asymptotic State of Decaying Turbulence: Comparison with Migdal's theory

 \subsection{Key predictions for decaying turbulence}

 The Euler ensemble yields explicit predictions for observable quantities in decaying turbulence.
 Some of them are:

-\begin{itemize} \item \textbf{Energy decay law}\\ The turbulent kinetic energy, $En(t) = \frac{1}{2}\langle v_i v_i\rangle$, is predicted to decay asymptotically as $En(t)\sim t^{-5/4}$.
+\begin{itemize} \item[--] \textbf{Energy decay law}\\ The turbulent kinetic energy, $En(t) = \frac{1}{2}\langle v_i v_i\rangle$, is predicted to decay asymptotically as $En(t)\sim t^{-5/4}$.
 This result is significant as it does not assume the conservation of integral invariants, as in the BS case ($n=1.2$) or for LKB ($n = 10/7$).
-The Euler ensemble thus posits a universal asymptotic regime that is independent of initial conditions---a point on which we shall make explicit comments later.

-\item \textbf{The length $L_M$}\\ Migdal introduced a characteristic length scale defined by the moments of the energy spectrum.
+The Euler ensemble thus posits a universal asymptotic regime that is independent of initial conditions---a point on which we shall make explicit comments later. \item[--] \textbf{The length $L_M$}\\ Migdal introduced a characteristic length scale defined by the moments of the energy spectrum.
 At time $t$, it is given by

 where $E(k,t)$ is the energy spectrum.
 Based on the asymptotic spectral shape, the theory predicts an evolution of $L_M \sim t^{1/2}$.
 Similar to the decay exponent, this scaling arises from the lowest mode of the Euler ensemble.
-This length can be computed with better control than the integral scale $L$, which depends on the large-scale behavior of the two-point correlation length---always a source of uncertainty {in simulations as well as decaying grid turbulence}.

-\item \textbf{Slope of the second-order structure function}\\ The theory predicts the scaling exponent for the second-order velocity structure function, defined locally as $\zeta_2(r, t) = r \partial_r \log \langle (\Delta v)^2 \rangle$.
+This length can be computed with better control than the integral scale $L$, which depends on the large-scale behaviour of the two-point correlation length---always a source of uncertainty {in simulations as well as decaying grid turbulence}. \item[--] \textbf{Slope of the second-order structure function}\\ The theory predicts the scaling exponent for the second-order velocity structure function, defined locally as $\zeta_2(r, t) = r \partial_r \log \langle (\Delta v)^2 \rangle$.
 In the Euler ensemble, this depends on the normalized separation $x = r/L_M$.
 The theoretical curve $f(x)$ is derived via the inverse Mellin transform of the energy spectrum.
-Specifically, Migdal derives an explicit meromorphic function $V(p)$ (Eq.~(96) in~\cite{Migdal_theory}) whose poles determine the spectrum of scaling dimensions.
-This function $f(x)$ is the time-averaged behavior of $\zeta_2$.

-\item \textbf{Energy spectrum at high wavenumbers}\\ The theory predicts the form of the energy spectrum via a universal scaling function $H(\kappa)$, derived from the Euler ensemble \cite{Migdal_theory}.
+Specifically, Migdal derives an explicit meromorphic function $V(p)$ (equation~96 in~\cite{Migdal_theory}) whose poles determine the spectrum of scaling dimensions.
+This function $f(x)$ is the time-averaged behaviour of $\zeta_2$. \item[--] \textbf{Energy spectrum at high wavenumbers}\\ The theory predicts the form of the energy spectrum via a universal scaling function $H(\kappa)$, derived from the Euler ensemble \cite{Migdal_theory}.
 Asymptotically, this function is predicted to follow a power law of $H(\kappa) \sim \kappa^{-7/2}$ for large wavenumbers:

 We compare this prediction with the DNS data.
 However, unambiguous observation of this scaling is challenging in decaying flows at moderate Reynolds numbers ($Re_{\lambda, 0} = 145$ being the maximum explored here).
 As the Reynolds number decays ($Re_{\lambda} \sim t^{-1/8}$), the dissipative cutoff encroaches on the inertial range, and could obscure the $k^{-7/2}$ pre-dissipative tail (if one existed) by the exponential viscous rolloff. \end{itemize}